 The tenants have moved out, but evidence of their stay remains: nail holes and crayon marks on the walls, a coffee stain on the carpet, and scuffs on the hardwood.

 The problems are obvious, but who pays to fix them can be murky.
 Security deposits can cover the cost of damages that go beyond reasonable wear and tear, but what’s reasonable is subjective, and laws defining damage are vague.

 A few scuffs on the walls or floors and a smattering of small holes from hanging pictures are normal wear and tear, according to Montgomery County Office of Landlord-Tenant Affairs, which has published a booklet to help owners and tenants navigate the issue.
 Painting the walls magenta (or any color) without permission or allowing Picasso Jr. to mark them with crayons is damage.
-Badly stained carpet is typically considered damage, but water-stained flooring near a tub is usually expected wear and tear.
+Badly stained carpet is typically considered damage, but water-stained flooring near a tub is usually expected to wear and tear.